Home » Slow Cooker Recipes » Crock Pot Chili

 Notes

-• If you want to turn the heat up on your chili, you can add 1 jalapeno pepper, seeded and finely minced to the pot.
+• If you want to spice up your chili, you can add a jalapeño pepper, seeded and finely minced to the pot.
 Or, you can just add a few shakes of hot sauce.

 • Also, try adding other types of beans along with the kidney beans.
 Pinto beans and black beans would be great in here.